KillianLynch/local-lab-dev/JSON Duality cloud world/sql-extended/sql-extended.md

     ```
     ![Image alt text](images/updated_kids_description.png " ")

-5. Finally, since we made an update via a SQL Insert statement, Lets insert via the Duality View.
-Lets add a description to the family genre.
-First check the current description.
-Copy the code and click **Run Statement**
+5. Finally, since we made an update via an SQL INSERT statement, let's insert a record via the Duality View.
+We will add a description to the Family genre.
+First, check the current description.
+Run the following code:

     ```
     <copy>